Librazhd Municipality as an example of the lack of a complete regulatory framework and the violation of the law with impunity

 The election campaign with the construction of water pipes and the systemization of sewers in Librazhd and Prrenjas

-With an observation of the respective pages of socialist deputy Taulant Balla or Municipality Librazhd on Facebook, but also in the meetings they held in this city, almost every day, the socialist deputy, often accompanied by the Mayor, was also seen at the construction sites of the AlbStar company.
+With an observation of the respective pages of the socialist MP Taulant Balla or the Librazhd Municipality on Facebook, but also in the meetings they have held in this city, almost every day, the socialist MP, often accompanied by the Mayor, has also been seen at the construction sites of the AlbStar company.

-"The city of Librazhdit has not had any intervention in the water supply system since 1960" - said Mr. Balla in a meeting where Prime Minister Edi Rama also participated, adding that "there is no other aqueduct in Albania with these dimensions.
+"The city of Librazhd has not had any intervention in its water supply since 1960," said Mr. Balla in a meeting attended by Prime Minister Edi Rama, adding that " there is no other water supply in Albania of this size.
 Our good works need your vote to continue.
-In the next mandate, we will do even more."
+In the next mandate we will do even more."

-Traffic chaos has been going on for months, the rains block the circulation of residents and cars at the main intersection of the entrance to the main city center, due to inerts.
+Traffic chaos has been going on for months, the rains block the movement of residents and cars at the main intersection of the entrance to the main city center, due to inert materials.
 Problems after the rains appear at the intersection near the pension office, on the police road.
-This road also serves as a ring road for vehicles.
+This road also serves as a ring road for the movement of vehicles.

-Ms. Feride, a resident of neighborhood number 1 in Librazhd, says that she cannot sleep because of the noise.
-"The works start at 7 o'clock in the morning, workers who shout, the dust that gets inside us and during the rains is red mud".
-Shahini, also a resident of this neighborhood, adds "The campaign has accelerated the works, I doubt their quality, most of the stones and tiles that were placed earlier are broken and have lost their compactness".
-While many other residents express indignation about the lack of water and the inappropriate time and pace of the works.
-The chaos created due to the campaign and hasty investments is also seen in the publications of the candidates in the elections against the reality on the ground and the damage observed in the current infrastructure is high.
+Mrs. Feride, a resident of neighborhood number 1 in Librazhd, says that she cannot sleep because of the noise.
+“The works start at 7 in the morning, workers shouting, the dust that gets inside us and during rainy times it is red mud”.
+Shahini, also a resident of this neighborhood, adds “The campaign has accelerated the works, I doubt their quality, most of the stones and tiles that were laid earlier are broken and have lost their compactness”.
+While many other residents express indignation at the lack of water and the inappropriate time and pace of the works.
+The chaos created due to the campaign and hasty investments is also seen in the publications of the election candidates against the reality on the ground and the damage observed in the current infrastructure is high.

 The support and promotion of public projects has been evaluated by the jurists of the Albanian Committee of Helsinki in the category of activities prohibited to be promoted and contradicts article 3, point 1, letters a) and ç) of decision no. 9/2020 of the Regulatory Commission.
 After getting to know some citizen's denunciations forwarded through local coordinators, KShH sent an official letter to the State Election Commissioner for verification and taking measures on these denunciations.